 How can I get involved?

 The master planning process relies heavily on public input to inform the vision for the site.
 Public engagement will include a variety of in-person and virtual events.
 Register and subscribe on What’s Up Wheat Ridge to stay informed.
-Refer to the "Public Process" to see upcoming events.
+Refer to the "Public Process" to see what events are upcoming

 Why should I get involved?